fouadhammad1229/proj1/README.md

 Hi there future Fouad.
-Don't be Lazy now.
+Don't be Lazy Now.
 Currently to compile just run:

 make proj1